Micemade/micemade-so-widgets/README.md

 The plugin comes with the following widgets. **Almost all of the widgets come with a dark version**.

-* Services that capture what you can offer for your clients/customers.
+* Services -  capture what you can offer for your clients/customers.
-* Responsive Tabsthat function seamlessly across all devices and resolutions.
+* Responsive Tabs -  function seamlessly across all devices and resolutions.
-* Accordion/Toggle that capture collapsible content panels when space is limited.
+* Accordion/Toggle - capture collapsible content panels when space is limited.
-* Heading styles to capture effective headings for your page sections.
+* Heading - capture effective headings for your page sections.
-* Team Profiles widgets to display all the team members.
+* Team Profiles - widgets to display all the team members.
-* Odometer to show impressive numbers pertaining to your work or company.
+* Odometer - show impressive numbers pertaining to your work or company.
-* Bar charts widget to capture skills or any type of percentage stats.
+* Bar charts - widget to capture skills or any type of percentage stats.
-* Animated Pie charts for visual depiction of percentage stats.
+* Animated Pie charts - for visual depiction of percentage stats.
-* Testimonials to tell everyone the good things you often hear from your clients/customers.
+* Testimonials - to tell everyone the good things you often hear from your clients/customers.
-* Testimonials slider is a responsive touch enabled slider that cycles through testimonials.
+* Testimonials slider - a responsive touch enabled slider that cycles through testimonials.
-* Post Carousel Widget that displays your posts or custom post types as a highly responsive carousel.
+* Post Carousel Widget - displays your posts or custom post types as a highly responsive carousel.
-* Generic Carousel Widget that displays lets you present a list of HTML content in a carousel.
+* Generic Carousel Widget - displays lets you present a list of HTML content in a carousel.
-* Hero Header Widget that lets you display any type of header content with option to set Parallax, YouTube or HTML5 video background.
+* Hero Header Widget - lets you display any type of header content with option to set Parallax, YouTube or HTML5 video background.
-* Grid widget that displays posts in a nice responsive grid.
+* Grid widget - displays posts in a nice responsive grid.
 Masonry and packed options are supported.
-* Client List widget to showcase the clients that you have handled.
+* Client List widget - widget to showcase the clients that you have handled.
-* Pricing Plans to help get more sales.
+* Pricing Plans - help get more sales.
-* Flat style buttons with rich set of customization options.
+* Button - flat style buttons with rich set of customization options.
-* Icon list widget that lets you use either images or icon fonts to create custom social icons list, capture payment options etc.
+* Icon list- widget that lets you use either images or icon fonts to create custom social icons list, capture payment options etc.

 **Important: You must activate widgets you need to use from Plugins &gt; SiteOrigin Widgets so that they can be available to use.**.

 Do you have suggestions to make or want to be notified of important updates?
 Reach out to us on [Twitter](http://twitter.com/themicemade)

-**== Installation ==**
+**Installation**

 1. Install and activate the **required plugin** [SiteOrigin Widgets Bundle](https://wordpress.org/plugins/so-widgets-bundle/).
 2. Unzip the downloaded micemade-so-widgets.zip file and upload to the '/wp-content/plugins/' directory or install the Micemade SO widgets Widgets plugin from WordPress repository.
 Activate the plugin through the 'Plugins' menu in WordPress